Diablo 4 Necromancer Beginners Guide

 - Hemorrhage – Burst an enemy’s blood, deals damage and has a chance to form a Blood Orb

 - Blood Surge – Drawing blood from the enemy, you are dealing damage and popping a blood nova.
 Blood Surge’s damage is increased depending on how many enemies have been drained

 Class Mechanic – Book of the Dead

 Each class has a unique mechanic, defining the class and separating it from others.
 For the Necromancer in Diablo 4, this mechanic is known as the Book of the Dead.

 It should be noted too that each unit can be sacrificed to give you a personal passive buff to create a more powerful Necromancer, less reliant on the undead minions.
-We recommend however to run as many minions as possible alongside Army of the Dead, it helps your DPS immensely.
+This decision comes down to what Necromancer you would like to create.

 - Frenzied Dead – Each time one of your Summoned Minions attacks an enemy they gain +X% Attack Speed for X seconds

 - Blood Soaked – Blood Mist leaves a trail that lasts for X seconds and deals X% Shadow Damage per second to enemies who stand in it.
 Your Movement Speed is no longer reduced while Blood Mist is active

 - Viscous: Your maximum number of Skeletal Mages is increased by 2

 Here are Some builds that you can use to level up or master the Necromancer Class